 Configuring ssh keys and kerberos login¶

-It is possible to use both authentication methods at the same time and use which one you see fit.
+It is possible to have both authentication methods enabled at the same time and use whichever one you prefer when connecting.
 If you have configured your config file according to instructions on the SSH page you need to add the following before your kerberos configuration in the config file.

 In case you have not done any changes to your config file or if you do not have a config file, then everything should work regardless of which login method you are using.

 If you experience any problems logging in via your newly registered key, you should contact PDC Support (email@example.com).